originally posted on Concept Hub

 The pace can be overwhelming.
 Your social media knowledge, your connections, and your published content all quickly become obsolete – and constantly need upgrading.
 If you get slightly unplugged for even a month or two, by accident or by choice, you’ll have missed out on some fairly major developments… and you’ll have to scramble to keep up.

 This is perhaps the easiest trap to fall in.
 You think you are in some sort of race.
 The best way to avoid this is to focus on a high-level understanding of what is possible, design a solution for your client and then select the right tools and the right communities to fit your client’s needs.
-You have to be well-versed in social media, but more importantly you have to be well-versed in the best way to meet you client’s objectives.
+You have to be well-versed in social media, but more importantly, you have to be well-versed in the best way to meet your client’s objectives.

 Social media friendships can be demanding.
 The larger you grow your network and the more online presence you have, the more well-meaning people will randomly request and demand things of you.
-You’re hit with more e-mails, more interview requests, more offers to get together pick your brain for the price of a coffee, more stories to vote on, more mindless chit chat to respond to – or else people will feel snubbed.
+You’re hit with more e-mails, more interview requests more offers to get together pick your brain for the price of a coffee, more stories to vote on, more mindless chit chat to respond to – or else people will feel snubbed.

 I learned to avoid this trap from my executive level clients.
 They don’t want more “friends” they want to do good business.
 Your business time needs to be spent on business objectives, your friendship time on friendship, and yes occasionally the two will cross-over, but keep in mind what you are doing and why you are doing it.
 It is not good business to give away something for nothing.
 Sharing stories, tips, and tricks is wonderful.
 It is what makes business go around, but make sure it is a mutually beneficial exchange.

 Success is ephemeral.
 You can be rocking the socks off of the social media world and cranking out the content and new connections like an Uzi – but the second you take your finger off the mouse trigger, people will forget about you pretty quickly.
-They’re all after the new guy, the new site and the new trend.
+They’re all after the new guy, the new site, and the new trend.

 If you are a consultant your activities should not be all about you, but about the people who are paying you.
 I personally do not believe in the co-dependent model of business either.
 I focus on empowering my clients to rock their own world, and if done right, I can take my finger off the mouse trigger.

 It’s very competitive and there’s no barrier to entry.
 Every man, woman, and child with a Facebook account is now a social media consultant.
-No matter how much time and effort you put into researching your technique, content and presentations – you will still be competing for gigs against the hot girl with 6 months experience or the “Senior Social Media Manager” at some big company with 39 friends.
+No matter how much time and effort you put into researching your technique, content, and presentations – you will still be competing for gigs against the hot girl with 6 months experience or the “Senior Social Media Manager” at some big company with 39 friends.
 Even if you’re honest and straightforward about the extent of your knowledge (or lack thereof), you’ll still have to compete with sales hustlers and shameless self-promoters who might not be.

 This is why social media consulting should not be about the latest tools or latest trends, but about meeting business objectives.
 Social media is also not an add-on, but an evolution of business process and communications.
 If you keep that in mind and focus on staying up-to-date on making your clients more efficient, then the REAL competitive landscape shrinks a bit.

 It requires lots of unpaid overtime.
-Social media is really fun and glamorous when it’s just for kicks, but it can to feel a lot different when you’re “working it” on the other side of the bar.
-In addition to spending 30 to 40 hours a week on profit-producing business development and client contract tasks – I usually spend an additional 30 to 40 hours writing content, managing my blog and responding to comments, reading RSS feeds and commenting, building accounts, helping with my friends / connections, following links on Twitter.
+Social media is really fun and glamorous when it’s just for kicks, but it can feel a lot different when you’re “working it” on the other side of the bar.
+In addition to spending 30 to 40 hours a week on a profit-producing business development and client contract tasks – I usually spend an additional 30 to 40 hours writing content, managing my blog and responding to comments, reading RSS feeds and commenting, building accounts, helping with my friends/connections, following links on Twitter.
 When you’re feeling it, it’s still fun, but when you’re not – it can feel like a grueling overtime burden that eats into your nights, weekends and your business workday.

 I can not get away from this one, it is what it is.
 ANY new process and every small business requires lots of unpaid overtime.
 That is why it is so important to manage your time well.